isomerpages/govtech-stp/_student-pass-holder-lane/frequently-asked-questions.md

 Please try applying via the <a href="https://eservices.ica.gov.sg/STO">SafeTravel application portal</a> again early next week, when the next available entry dates open up for applications.
 In the meantime, you may also wish to seek advice from your university/ school on your academic matters.

 #### 6. I am a Student’s Pass holder in a post-graduate programme.
 Can my spouse and children seek entry approval via the Student’s Pass Holder Lane (STPHL) as well?
-In view of the COVID-19 situation globally, new entry approvals have been reduced until further notice for all long-term pass holders with travel history to higher-risk countries/regions (i.e. all countries/regions, except Brunei, Hong Kong, Macao, Mainland China and New Zealand).
+In view of the COVID-19 situation globally, new entry approvals have been reduced until further notice for all long-term pass holders with travel history to higher-risk countries/regions (i.e. all countries/regions, except countries/regions listed in Category (I) and (II) of the table [here](/stpl/shn-and-swab-summary).

-If your 21-day travel history includes only  Brunei, Hong Kong, Macao, Mainland China or New Zealand, you may submit an entry appeal for your spouse and children <a href="https://go.gov.sg/sto-enquiry">here</a>.
+If your 21-day travel history includes only countries listed in Category (I),(II) and (III) in the table [here](/stpl/shn-and-swab-summary), you may submit an entry appeal for your spouse and children <a href="https://go.gov.sg/sto-enquiry">here</a>.

 If your 21-day travel history includes a higher-risk country/region, we advise you to apply for entry approval for yourself to enter Singapore first, via <a href="https://eservices.ica.gov.sg/STO">this link</a>.
 When the COVID-19 situation has stabilised, you may then apply for your family to enter.